Himanjali/DecorPage/README.md

 <div class="third">
   <p> Colorful cactus in a cup <span class = "price"> $15</span> <br />
-    <small>A very elegant decorative piece in the home which adds colors and brightens up to the monotonous area</small>
+    <small>A very elegant decorative piece in the home which adds colors and brightens up the entire area</small>
   </p>
 </div>